 Your right to appeal is perhaps your most important right as a benefits recipient!

-- Every client has the right to appeal any Departmental action or failure to act and to have a fair hearing if they are dissatisfied with any decision to refuse, discontinue, change, suspend, or reduce assistance or food stamps.
+- Every client has the right to appeal any DHS action (or failure to act) and to have a fair hearing if they are dissatisfied with any decision to refuse, discontinue, change, suspend, or reduce assistance or benefits.

 - Each client has the right to represent him or herself at the hearing or to bring someone else such as a lawyer, friend, or relative to represent him or her.

 How do I file an appeal?